dbanalyticsco/usaa-dbt-course/labs/lab2.md

 ### 3. Add a test to ensure all the delivery time columns are greater than zero (if not null)

 In the last lab, we added two columns to each of the `orders` and `customers` tables.
-In theory, when populated, they should always be populated.
+In theory, when populated, they should always be greater than zero.
 We'll need to write a custom schema test that ensures that's always the case.

 ### 4. Add a test to ensure that the number of orders in the last 90 days from our `customers` table doesn't exceed the total number of orders in our `orders` table.